pulsir/heyday/README.md

 * Navigate to the root `heyday/` directory, then run `npm install` to get required packages.

-You'll be able to run the various Grunt commands.
+Once completed, you'll be able to run the various Grunt commands.

 ### Available commands